Songkhla Old Town Travel Guide in Southern Thailand

 • Hidden alleys and photo spots

-This is the best way to experience the real atmosphere of Songkhla.
+This is the best way to experience the atmosphere of Songkhla.

 The Hub Ho Hin Red Rice Mill is one of the top attractions in Songkhla Old Town.
 This historic red building used to be part of the town’s trading industry.